New Zealand Student Tours with KANES

 High Country Farming

-Away from the plains we encounter steep, snow lashed areas where the ice age glaciers melted.
+Away from the plains we encounter steep, snow lashed areas where the ice age glaciers formed the land.
 Here the farmers are tough rugged.
 They breed mountain sheep, deer and cattle.
 Farming is different in the high country, options are limited but the life style away from the large population suits these farmers well.

 Studies help us understand the comparisons between farms, management, inputs and products